Mikhail Suslov: Personal life

 Suslov married Yelizaveta Alexandrovna (1903–1972), who worked as the Director of the Moscow Institute for Stomatology.
 In her life, she badly suffered from internal diseases, especially diabetes in a severe form, but ignored her physician's recommendations.

-Bernard Lown, a Lithuanian-born American M.D., was once requested to see her in the Kremlin Hospital; it was one of the few cases where a renowned foreign doctor was invited to visit the Kremlin Hospital.
+Bernard Lown, a Lithuanian-born American M.D., was once requested to see her in the Moscow Central Clinical Hospital; it was one of the few cases where a renowned foreign doctor was invited to visit the Kremlin Hospital.
 Suslov expressed his gratitude for Lown's work, but avoided meeting Lown in person because he was a representative of an "imperialistic" country.

 Yelizaveta and Suslov had two children, Revoly (born 1929), named after the Russian Revolution, and his second child, Maya (born 1939), named after May Day.

-Antisemitism

-On 26 November 1946, Suslov sent a letter to Andrei Zhdanov, accusing the Jewish Anti-Fascist Committee of spying.
-Suslov's letter, which was well-received among Soviet leadership, would serve as the basis for prosecution of the Committee during the anti-cosmopolitan campaign.
-After becoming head of the Agitprop, at the height of the anti-cosmopolitan campaign, Suslov also purged Jews from media and public institutions.